SREEHARSHITHREDDY/agentx--Team-Karmanye--ps1/README.md

 The objective of Problem Statement 1 (PS1) is to design an adaptive intelligent agent that can learn optimal behavior in a dynamic and uncertain environment.

-AgentX addresses this by using Reinforcement Learning to navigate grid-based mazes, learning from interaction with the environment and adapting its policy over time.
+AgentX addresses this by applying Reinforcement Learning to a grid-based maze environment, where the agent learns optimal navigation policies through interaction, reward feedback, and iterative improvement.

 ---

 ## Approach Overview
-AgentX is built using a model-free reinforcement learning approach.
+AgentX is implemented using a model-free reinforcement learning approach.

-- **Environment:** Grid-based maze with free cells, obstacles, and a goal
+- **Environment:** Grid-based maze with free cells, obstacles, and a goal state
-- **Agent:** Q-Learning based agent
+- **Agent:** Q-Learning agent
-- **State Space:** Agent position represented as (row, column)
+- **State Space:** Agent position represented as `(row, column)`
 - **Action Space:** Up, Down, Left, Right
-- **Learning Strategy:** ε-greedy exploration with exploitation
+- **Learning Strategy:** ε-greedy exploration and exploitation
-- **Adaptation:** Retraining and transfer learning across different maze configurations
+- **Adaptation:** Retraining and transfer learning across different maze sizes
+- **Evaluation:** Greedy policy execution after training

 ---